vjeux/mp4-h264-re-encode/README.md

 * Putting samples into an mp4 file (muxing)
   * Done with [mp4box.js](https://github.com/gpac/mp4box.js/) in mp4box.html
   * Done with [mp4wasm](https://github.com/mattdesl/mp4-wasm) in mp4wasm.html

-The code is very dense so I'm going to split it up and explain it here.

 ## Demuxing